 There are three alternatives:

-- If you're a women under 50 or a man under 40 you are likely to be low risk unless you smoke or have diabetes.
+- If you're a woman under 60 or a man under 50, then you are likely to be low risk unless you smoke or have diabetes.

 - Otherwise you need to use an online risk estimator to determine your risk.